 - Built-in memory management

 These, and other features offered by Haskell, improve the productivity of the programmer.
-While a niche set of developers currently uses it, it has the potential to compete with other languages for AI if given more recognition.
+While a niche set of developers currently use it, it has the potential to compete with other languages for AI if given more recognition.

 Again, the difficulty in learning Haskell arises from the fact that it’s a functional programming language.
 But even among other functional languages, Haskell is challenging because of its abstractness, purity, terse syntax, and the use of one-letter identifier names.

-Use cases of Haskell for FAANG
+Use Cases of Haskell

 - Haskell goes very well with C. The companies working with the C language on any application generally use Haskell as a powerful tool to write C.

-- Haskell pushes programmers to expand their thinking horizons, and think about programming challenges in a different way.
+- Haskell pushes programmers to expand their thinking horizons and think about programming challenges in a different way.
 With Haskell, developers spend more time thinking about the problem and less time coding it.

-- For developers dealing with data, Haskell teaches them to think more clearly about what you’re dealing with.
+- For developers dealing with data, Haskell teaches them to think more clearly about what they’re dealing with.
 Haskell supports algebraic data types to encourage developers to think about all the possible things, and for each, what are its parts.

 5. Assembly Language (ASM)

 The code here is assembled, hence the name.
 You can understand the intent of a piece of code written in C or Python just by reading it.
-For Assembly Language on the other hand, this task is difficult without knowing the entire code for context.
+For Assembly Language, this task is difficult without knowing the entire code for context.
 Each basic operation, including moving data in and out of memory registers, is a complete statement.

-To begin learning Assembly Language, you must understand how a computer works underneath.
+To begin learning Assembly Language, you must understand how a computer works internally.
 If you’ve only used high-level languages so far, you might find it challenging to understand how CPU works, how memory is managed, or how to read or write from registers.
 There’s generally a vast knowledge gap that needs to be bridged before learning Assembly Language.

-Use cases of Assembly Language for FAANG
+Use Cases of Assembly Language

-- Assembly Language allows direct hardware manipulation.
-So, companies working on hardware tech require Assembly Language developers.
+- Assembly Language allows direct hardware manipulation, so companies working on hardware tech require Assembly Language developers.